Graduate Student Travel Assistance Award

 - Show verification that your abstract has been accepted to present at the conference you are attending.

-- Receive dollar-for-dollar match from university funds (maximum $500).
+- Receive dollar-for-dollar match from university/department funds (2500).

 The Graduate Student Travel Assistance Award online application must include the following:

 - A completed online application including the certification of eligibility to receive funding as a U.S. citizen or a citizen of another country who is lawfully present in the U.S.; certification is done on the application.

 - A copy of the abstract or project description submitted for the meeting; copy and paste to the application.

 - Travel estimates for eligible expenses; done on the application.

 - A single-page statement about the value of the meeting and presentation to your professional development as well as to the mission of your department or research lab; type or copy and paste to the application.